emberjs/guides/source/localizable/tutorial/installing-addons.md

 }
 ```

+Mirage works by overriding the JavaScript code that makes network requests and instead returns the JSON you specify.
+We should note that this means you will not see any network requests in your development tools but will instead see the JSON logged in your console.
-This configures Mirage so that whenever Ember Data makes a GET request to `/api/rentals`, Mirage will return this JavaScript object as JSON.
+Our update to `mirage/config.js` configures Mirage so that whenever Ember Data makes a GET request to `/api/rentals`, Mirage will return this JavaScript object as JSON and no network request is actually made.
+We also specified a `namespace` of `/api` in our mirage configuration.
+Without this change, navigation to `/rentals` in our application would conflict with Mirage.

 In order for this to work, we need our application to default to making requests to the namespace of `/api`.
-Without this change, navigation to `/rentals` in our application would conflict with Mirage.

 To do this, we want to generate an application adapter.
+An [Adapter](../../models/customizing-adapters) is an object that [Ember Data](../../models) uses to determines how we communicate with our backend.
+We will cover Ember Data in more detail later in this tutorial.
+For now, let's generate an adapter for our application:

 ```shell
 ember generate adapter application